TidalScale/R_benchmark_test/README.md

 Where 'foo'= (checkpoint, pryr, dplyr, mgcv, rpart, randomForest, FNN, doParallel, foreach, Matrix)

+Start R and run the following two lines:

+> library(checkpoint)
+> checkpoint("2015-12-01")

+This will take all libraries back to the state they were on Dec 1, 2015.

 ## Running the Test

 This is a long running job so it is convenient to start a tmux session and then execute the runtest.sh script from there.